crystalin/better-voice-typing/README.md

 - [x] Migrate to LiteLLM as wrapper to support other LLM providers.
 - [x] Handling for the `settings.json` file, so I'm not committing changes to mine.
 - [x] Review and validate setup and installation process
-- [ ] Add support for OpenAI's [new audio models](https://platform.openai.com/docs/guides/audio)
+- [x] Add support for OpenAI's [new audio models](https://platform.openai.com/docs/guides/audio)
-- [ ] Add support for more speech-to-text providers (might be possible via LiteLLM?)
+- [ ] Add support for more speech-to-text providers (Google Cloud implementation in progress)
+- [ ] Customizable activation shortcuts for recording control
-- [ ] Some warning or auto-stop if recording duration is going to be too long (due to API limits)
+- [ ] (may no longer apply) Some warning or auto-stop if recording duration is going to be too long (due to API limits)
 - [ ] Update and improve README.md
-- [ ] Customizable activation shortcuts for recording control
 - [ ] Improved transcription accuracy via VLM for code variables, proper nouns and abbreviations using screenshot context and cursor position
-- [ ] ~~Smart Capture: Record audio in 1-2 minute chunks with silence detection, process chunks with Whisper in background, then combine and clean results with an LLM~~

-## Changelog

-For a detailed history of changes, see the [CHANGELOG.json](CHANGELOG.json) file.

 ## Contributing